Robust Hybrid Learning With Expert Augmentation: Robust hybrid learning

-Our learning strategy is grounded in existing hybrid modelling algorithms.
-Here, we focus on APHYNITY and HVAE, but our approach is applicable to other HyL algorithms.
-We first train an encoder $q_\psi$ and a decoder $p_\theta$ with a HyL algorithm.
-Together with experts we then decide on a realistic distribution $\accentset{+}{p}(z_e)$ and create a new dataset $\accentset{+}{\mathcal{D}}$ by sampling from the hybrid generative model defined by \figref{fig:gen_bnet} and the interaction model $p_\theta$.
+Our learning strategy is grounded in existing hybrid modelling algorithms, and here, we focus on APHYNITY and HVAE.
+We first train an encoder $q_\psi$ and a decoder $p_\theta$ with a hybrid learning algorithm.
+Together with experts we then decide on a realistic distribution $\accentset{+}{p}(z_e)$ and create a new dataset $\accentset{+}{\mathcal{D}} := \{(z_e, x_i, y_i)\}^{\accentset{+}{N}}_{i=1}$ by sampling from the hybrid generative model defined by \figref{fig:gen_bnet} and the interaction model $p_\theta$.
 A notable difference between the augmented training set $\accentset{+}{\mathcal{D}}$ and the original training set $\mathcal{D}$ is that the former contains ground truth values for the expert's variables $z_e$.
-As we assume that the interaction model is $\accentset{+}{\Omega}\textit{-exact}$, we freeze it and only fine-tune the encoder $q_\psi$ on $\accentset{+}{\mathcal{D}}$.
-We use a combination of the loss function $\ell$ of the original HyL algorithm (e.g., \eqref{eq:hvae_loss} for HVAE, and the Lagrangian of \eqref{eq:APHYNITY} for APHYNITY) and a supervision on the latent variable objective to learn a decoder that solves
+As we assume that the interaction model is $\accentset{+}{\Omega}\textit{-exact}$, we freeze it and only fine-tune the encoder $q_\psi$ on $\mathcal{D} \cup \accentset{+}{\mathcal{D}}$.
+We use a combination of the loss function $\ell$ of the original algorithm (e.g., Equation~\eqref{eq:hvae_loss} for HVAE, and the Lagrangian of Equation~\eqref{eq:APHYNITY} for APHYNITY) and a supervision on the latent variable objective to learn a decoder that~solves

-In our experiments we chose a Gaussian model for the posterior, which is equivalent to a mean square error~(MSE) loss on the physical parameters.
+In our experiments we use a Gaussian distribution for the posterior, which is equivalent to a mean squared error~(MSE) loss on the physical parameters.
 We provide a detailed description of the expert augmentation scheme in \appref{app:ahm_desc}.
+In principle, the regularizers (the norm of $f_a$ for APHYNITY and $ R_{PPC}$, $R_{DA, 1}$, and $R_{DA, 2}$ for the Hybrid-VAE) are not necessary as Equation~\eqref{eq:augm_loss} only aims to improve the encoder whereas these terms aim to regularize the interaction model.
+However, in practice, we have observed that this does not matter and makes the implementation even more straightforward.

 As a side note, we would like to emphasize the difference between the data augmentation proposed in this paper and the one from \citet{HVAE}.
 While HVAE also requires to sample new physical parameters $z_e$, it is only to ensure that a sub-part of the encoder is able to infer correctly $z_e$ given $y_e$.
-This augmentation does not contribute to robustness distribution shifts on $y$ in contrast to ours.
+This augmentation does not contribute robustness to distribution shifts on $y$ in contrast to ours.